Can You Sue Uber Or Lyft If Your Driver Crashes?

 • Cases requiring extensive litigation or trial may have higher percentages.

-Your fee agreement details who pays for expenses like filing fees and expert witness costs.
+Your fee agreement details who pays for expenses like filing and expert witness costs.
 Some firms cover these upfront and deduct them from your settlement, while others have different terms.
-During your free consultation, your car accident lawyer will explain how fees and expenses work so that you can make an informed choice without financial risk.
+During your initial consultation, you can ask about the lawyerโ€™s fees and case-related expenses so you can make an informed choice.

 How Long Do I Have To File An Uber Or Lyft Accident Case In California?